 ICTR in the News: Kickballs, Chicken and 3-D Models Help Johns Hopkins Surgeons Prepare for Complex Fetal Surgeries

-The following article profiles work performed by ICTR researcher Jena L. Miller, M.D., an assistant professor of gynecology and obstetrics at the Johns Hopkins University School of Medicine and member of the Johns Hopkins Center for Fetal Therapy.
+The following article profiles work performed by ICTR researcher Jena L. Miller, M.D., an assistant professor of Gynecology and Obstetrics at the Johns Hopkins University School of Medicine and member of the Johns Hopkins Center for Fetal Therapy.
+Dr. Miller utilized our Center for Clinical Trials (CCT) Study Design Consulting Service.

 The procedure, called fetoscopic myelomeningocele repair, is performed by a maternal fetal medicine specialist and pediatric neurosurgeon working together to correct a particular form of spina bifida, a birth defect marked by failure of the spinal column to close normally during early fetal development.
 It occurs in about three to four of every 10,000 pregnancies and can result in permanent nerve damage if left untreated.